 For as long as I can remember, Waco served as a great spot to stop and stretch your legs.
-Whether it was walking around the Baylor campus with college friends or stopping for lunch with the family (typically the dine-in Pizza Hut) as we ventured down for a weekend getaway in Austin or San Antonio, I’d be lying if I ever said I made it more than 5–10 minutes off of the I-35 access road.
+Taking a walk around the Baylor campus with college friends or stopping for lunch with the family (typically the dine-in Pizza Hut) on our way to a weekend getaway in Austin or San Antonio.
+I’d be lying if I ever said I made it more than 5–10 minutes off of the I-35 access road.

-With the help of a little-known cable network family, over the last 10 years, Waco has undergone a huge transformation.
-It’s no longer the city to stop and stretch your legs on your way out of town; it’s a destination!
+With the help of a certain cable network family, Waco has undergone a huge transformation over the last 10 years.
+It’s no longer a city in which to stop and stretch your legs on your way out of town; it’s a destination!

-Our team stayed at the Hilton Waco next to the Convention Center and it was a great location for sightseeing and walking the town; about five minutes from Magnolia, Dr. Pepper Museum, and Cameron Park Zoo, and very affordable for a girls’ weekend away.
+Our team stayed at the Hilton Waco next to the Convention Center, and it was a great location for sightseeing and walking the town—about five minutes from Magnolia, the Dr Pepper Museum, and the Cameron Park Zoo—and very affordable for a girls’ weekend away.

-If you’re looking for a completely unique experience, this La Quinta location will have you thinking you’ve been transported to a European city and not a small Texas town.
-This modern, contemporary hotel is minutes from Baylor University and Waco Mammoth National Monument.
+If you’re looking for a completely unique experience, this La Quinta location will have you thinking you’ve been transported to a European city, not a small Texas town.
+The modern, contemporary hotel is minutes from Baylor University and Waco Mammoth National Monument.

-Magnolia Vacation Rentals: If you’re a fan of the show, Magnolia has three rental properties available if you’re willing to book several months in advance.
-Each of the former homes was featured on Fixer Upper and is managed by Magnolia through AirBnB.
-There is a 2-night minimum on all rentals and most will be a better value if you take a group.
+If you’re a fan of the show, Magnolia has three rental properties available (which you’ll need to book several months in advance).
+Each of the homes was featured on Fixer Upper and is managed by Magnolia through Airbnb.
+There is a 2-night minimum on all rentals and most will be a better value if you go with a group.

-We only had a few short days in Waco, but we certainly did our best trying to eat our way through most of the Waco restaurants.
-Here are a few we can recommend from our trip together (and a few suggestions from other team members we didn’t get to try)!
+We only had a few short days in Waco, but we certainly did our best to eat our way through most of the Waco restaurants.
+Here are a few we can recommend from our trip together (and a few suggestions from other team members that we didn’t get to try!):

 This was one of our favorite spots to go with friends!
-Their seasonal southern menu was delicious and drinks were even better.
-You’ll want to be sure and make a reservation, and if you grab a spot on the patio around sunset, be warned, it can be a little warm.
+Their seasonal Southern menu was delicious, and the drinks were even better.
+You’ll want to be sure and make a reservation, and if you grab a spot on the patio around sunset, be warned: it can be a little warm.

 If you’re looking for traditional Tex-Mex and a few good margaritas, this is the spot.
 If you can’t arrive early, don’t worry, the wait will be worth it!

-While their new owners were made famous “nationally” on Fixer Upper, this local coffee spot has always been a hit with locals for decades.
-Coffee lovers will want to try their Cowboy Coffee menu with “secret sauce” and for the non-coffee drinkers, order the James Callahan or Texas Bluebonnet.
-You won’t regret it!
+While their new owners were made famous “nationally” on Fixer Upper, this coffee spot has been a hit with locals for decades.
+Coffee lovers will want to try their Cowboy Coffee menu with “secret sauce.”
+And for the non-coffee drinkers, order the James Callahan or Texas Bluebonnet.

-Another classic Tex-Mex location, this is a must-visit spot if you want to support local establishments.
-Located next to (the under-construction) Spice Village, it’s easy walking distance to most of the Silo District attractions.
+Another classic Tex-Mex restaurant, this is a must-visit spot if you want to support local establishments.
+Located next to Spice Village, it’s easy walking distance to most of the Silo District attractions.

 Located near a traditional farming community, Cafe Homestead is all about fresh, natural ingredients.
 Everything is produced fresh down to the homemade sauces and condiments.
 Reservations are a must and expect tables to go quickly.